"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Online Survey: Developer Perception and Trust

 \textbf{Structure of the Survey.} The survey contains 12 questions and was structured into three main sections: (1) Demographic Information, (2) NES Usage Patterns, (3) Trust and Security Perceptions.
 Demographic information was collected to understand the background of the participants, including their experience level, occupation, and professional domain.
 The NES Usage Patterns section focused on the participants' familiarity and frequency of using NES features, and their dependency degree on NES.
 The Trust and Security Perceptions section aimed to assess participants' trust levels in NES suggestions, their awareness of potential security pitfalls, and any security incidents they may have encountered while using NES features.
-Additionally, an Instructional Manipulation Check (IMC)~\cite{IMC_survey} was included in our survey to verify that questions were answered with attention, as detailed in \autoref{sec:appendix_attention_check}.
+Additionally, an Instructional Manipulation Check (IMC)~\cite{IMC_survey} was included in our survey to verify that questions were answered with attention, as detailed in \redlight{\autoref{sec:appendix_attention_check}}.
+The survey can be accessed via {\url{https://anonymous.4open.science/r/NesCodeSec-1D8C/NES